 Pros and Cons of using an eSim for International Travel

-Katie taking a picture while traveling
+Katie Rockey taking a picture while traveling

 In the United States, I have a cell phone provider for domestic calls, texts, and data.
 However, when I travel internationally, my current phone provider’s international plan is not cost effective at $10 per day for data only with additional costs for phone calls and sms text messaging.
 So I am always looking at ways to stay connected during my travels while also saving money.